Pandoc: Functionality

 Pandoc dubs itself a "markup format" converter.
 It can take a document in one of the supported formats and convert only its markup to another format.
 Maintaining the look and feel of the document is not a priority.

 Plug-ins for custom formats can also be written in Lua, which has been used to create an exporting tool for the Journal Article Tag Suite, for example.

+CiteProc

 An included CiteProc option allows pandoc to use bibliographic data from reference management software in any of five formats: BibTeX, BibLaTeX, CSL JSON or CSL YAML, or RIS.
 The information is automatically transformed into a citation in various styles (such as APA, Chicago, or MLA) using an implementation of the Citation Style Language.
-This allows the program to serve as a simpler alternative to LaTeX for producing academic writing.
+This allows the program to serve as a simpler alternative to LaTeX for producing academic writing in Markdown with inline citation keys.
+Or the program can be used to convert any bibliographic data stream in the accepted formats into a list of citations in a chosen style.

 Supported file formats

 Input formats

-The input format with the most support is an extended version of Markdown.
+The input format with the most support is Pandoc's extended version of Markdown.
 Notwithstanding, pandoc can also read in the following formats: